Elephants, found in both Africa and Asia, are vital to maintaining the rich biodiversity of the ecosystems that they share with other species.

 4. An elephant trunk has up to 150,000 muscles in it.
 A human has more than 600 muscles in his/her entire body.
 Elephants use their trunks to pick up objects, trumpet warnings and greet one another.

-5. At least a third of tree species in central African forests rely on seeds passing through an elephant’s digestive tract before they can germinate.
+5. Elephants are important ecosystem engineers.
+At least a third of tree species in central African forests rely on seeds passing through an elephant’s digestive tract before they can germinate.

 6. As wild spaces shrink, elephants and humans are forced into contact and often clash.
-WWF helps to mitigate elephant-human conflict through various programs, including elephant “flying squad” to safely drive wild elephants away from farms and back into the forests.
+WWF helps to mitigate elephant-human conflict through various programs, including electric fences to protect crops and elephant “flying squads” to safely drive wild elephants away from farms and back into the forests.

 7. Tens of thousands of elephants are killed each year by poachers for their ivory.
 WWF combats this poaching and illegal wildlife trade by training and equipping rangers and community-based organizations to tackle poaching, and strengthening national and international laws and enforcement.